Book Release Schedule & Upcoming Events

 The nice thing about these chapter development documents is that they’re working documents.
 I can be messy.

-When I’ve gotten a good take of the scene, I paste that take into my manuscript document which contains all the final takes from the chapter development documents.
+When I’ve gotten a good take of that first event, I create a manuscript document which will contain all the final takes from the chapter development documents.
 This is “draft 1″ of the manuscript.
 Usually each scene/event becomes a chapter, although I might split it if it goes long, or combine it with others if it’s short.

-Before I print the manuscript for the cold read, I will review the chapter breaks one more time based on what I feel is right for the length, the right effect, especially at the ending and beginning of the chapter, and what I think goes together.
+When I’m done I consider the chapter breaks one more time based on what I feel is right for the length, the right effect, especially at the endings and beginnings of the chapters, and what I think goes together.

-After cold reading and marking up the printed form of draft 1, I copy the manuscript file and replace the suffix “draft 1″ with “draft 2″, then make the edits for the cold read in draft 2.
+When it’s time to make the revisions, I copy the manuscript file and replace the suffix “draft 1″ with “draft 2″, then make the edits for the cold read in draft 2.

 Then I send draft 2 out to my beta readers.
 When the manuscripts and comments come back, I copy draft 2 and change the suffix to “draft 3″ and make the beta reader edits in draft 3.